Auckland's giant Santa

 Santa's winking eye for sale

 While many had fond memories of the giant Santa, others found him and his beckoning finger ‘creepy’ (the winking eye had already been turned off because of complaints about the noise from neighbours).
 Rival pro-Santa and anti-Santa Facebook groups were set up.
-After several months of discussion Heart of the City announced that 12 polls all showed strong support for keeping Santa - and that he would be back for Christmas 2009.
+After several months of discussion the Heart of Auckland City announced that 12 polls all showed strong support for keeping Santa - and that he would be back for Christmas 2009.

-The giant Santa subsequently underwent a $100,000-plus makeover with support from Heart of the City, Auckland City Council, and longtime Santa supporters Farmers and Whitcoulls.
+The giant Santa subsequently underwent a $100,000-plus makeover with support from Heart of Auckland City, Auckland City Council, and longtime Santa supporters Farmers and Whitcoulls.
 The group took on board some of the suggestions that had come in from the public.
 When Santa was unveiled in November 2009 he had been given a more friendly appearance and his ‘creepy' beckoning finger had been replaced with a static one.

 In December 2011 the Auckland Santa was branded the 'World's creepiest Christmas ornament' by the popular American website cracked.com.
 Read more here (NZ Herald)